top of page

 OUR MISSION

-The Mission of the Richmond Institute for Veterans Research (RIVR) is to conduct cutting-edge research and support educational activities, working to find novel treatments for illnesses and supporting the Richmond VAMC in becoming the nationally renowned Center for Veterans Research.
+The Mission of the Richmond Institute for Veterans Research is to support cutting-edge research and innovation and to find novel treatments for illnesses while supporting educational activities that will allow the Richmond VAMC to become the nationally renowned Center for Veterans Research.

 By working toward this mission, we will improve the lives of ALL who have served our nation.